 These include aromatic sauces or tiny bits of freeze-dried fish or meats that can be mixed into or poured over dry food.
 And remember that spices, such as garlic and onions, are toxic for cats.

-If your cat is experiencing decreased appetite due to age-related loss of olfaction, chances are enhancing its food in terms of smell will help improve your cat’s eating habits.
+If your cat is experiencing a decreased appetite due to age-related loss of olfaction, chances are enhancing its food in terms of smell will help improve your cat’s eating habits.

 Other Dietary Changes That Encourage Cats to Eat

 As cats age, their sense of smell and taste diminish with time, along with their ability to chew food.
 Crush your cat’s food into smaller pieces or soften it with tuna water or chicken broth to help your older cat eat sufficiently without struggling to chew.

 This is vital for senior cats with sensitive mouths due to tooth loss.
 Increasing the meat content of your cat’s food will also enhance its flavor, making it a more appetizing meal for your kitty.

 When switching to different foods, you should do so gradually.
 Start by mixing in the new food with the old food to help your cat slowly adjust to its new meals.
 If your senior cat refuses to eat despite making these changes, see a vet to rule out other causes.

 Does Your Cat Have an Upper Respiratory Infection?

 Loss of smell and decreased appetite are common symptoms of upper respiratory tract infections in cats.
 A cat’s nose, sinus and throat area is highly prone to bacterial and viral infections.

 Viruses are the most common cause of feline upper respiratory infections, with the feline calicivirus and feline herpesvirus accounting for up to 90% of all contagious respiratory infections in multi-cat homes and shelters.